KimJoon93/JAVA_Excel_Parsing/README.md

 ## CSV
-I had problem with importing csv file to Database.
-There were many ways to import to DataBase, but I select importing csv File.
-So I convert xlsx file that I made to csv with memopad.\
+I had serious problem with importing csv file to Database.
+There were many ways to import Data to DataBase, but I need to import csv File because I need a function that has to be imported by button in Web.
+So I parse xlsx file and made new xlsw file in it's own form.
 File looks just like this.
-So the problem was I should have made files .csv .
-I need to use POI to open Excel But, I should have to make file with text file.
+[Image]
+I was using Dbeaver tools, and I found importing function.
+I need to use Query but, I am not used to Database so, I use the function.
+Then I found that I had to change xlsx files to csv file.
+So I just changed extension.
+But then, problem occured.
+They shows how it works but, it seems something wrong.
+So I tried to change Column delimiter, Quote char, and Quote char.
+But that doesn't work at all.
+I tried to think what makes problem.
+Then I thought what is CSV?

 ### What is CSV?
-CSV (Comma separarted version), file that has been separated by comma.
+CSV (Comma separarted version) is file that has been separated by comma.
 It is not same as xls,xlsx.
+First, I thought it's same as xls or xlsx.
+But it wasn't.
 It is not Excel file.
-There are meta info in everyfiles.
-And CSV is text file.
+There are meta data in files.
+In program I made xlsx file.
+So it's xlsx file even if I changed extension.
+And what is CSV?
+It is text file!
+I was wrong!
+So I changed some code in program.
+And I made csv file in program.
+Then it works!

 ### Import CSV to Database(MariaDB)
 I used DBeaver tool to handle MariaDB.
 And There were some problem to think about.
 First I should change "o", "x", " " text to "Y", or "N".